any-docs/css/content/guides/anchor_positioning/using/index.md

 }
 ```

 The return value of an `anchor()` function is a length.
-This means you can use it within a {{cssxref("calc()")}} function.
+This means you can use it within a `calc()` function.
 This rule positions the positioned element's logical block end edge `10px` from the anchor element's logical block start edge, adding the spacing using the `calc()` function so we don't need to add a margin:

 ```css
 .positionedElement {